ajahne/blog/_posts/2017-10-31-javascript-functions-part-3.md

 ### Why/when would you use this function?
   - you want to lock in the value of _this_, helpful for event handlers (see: example 1 and example 3)
-  - want to “partially apply” functions by locking in arguments (see: example 2)
+  - you want to “partially apply” functions by locking in arguments (see: example 2)

 ## Examples